badzong/mopher/README.md

 Preamble
 --------

-I wrote mopher between 2009 and 2010 as a replacement for milter-greylist.
-It ran quite stable over a year without any code changes.
+I wrote most of mopher between 2009 and 2010.
+After that it ran quite stable over a year without any code changes.
 Because I never found the time to write usable documentation I didn't release it publicly.
 Most of the documentation is still missing.
 Feel free to contribute.

 Design goals: